istio/istio/ARCHITECTURE.md

     - [apply](cmd/mesh/manifest-apply.go): the apply subcommand is used to generate an Istio install manifest and apply it to a cluster.
     - [diff](cmd/mesh/manifest-diff.go): the diff subcommand is used to compare manifest from two files or directories.
     - [generate](cmd/mesh/manifest-generate.go): the generate subcommand is used to generate an Istio install manifest.
-    - [migrate](cmd/mesh/manifest-migrate.go): the migrate subcommand is used to migrate a configuration in Helm values format to IstioControlPlane format.
+    - [migrate](cmd/mesh/manifest-migrate.go): the migrate subcommand is used to migrate a configuration in Helm values format to IstioOperator format.
     - [versions](cmd/mesh/manifest-versions.go): the versions subcommand is used to list the version of Istio recommended for and supported by this version of the operator binary.
 - [profile](cmd/mesh/profile.go): dumps the default values for a selected profile, it has the following subcommands:
     - [diff](cmd/mesh/profile-diff.go): the diff subcommand is used to display the difference between two Istio configuration profiles.